joshmfrankel/simplecov-check-action/README.md

 Want to see more examples of this check in action? :wink: See [screenshots.md](/screenshots.md)

 ## Basic Installation
-In order for simplecov-check-action to function properly, you first need the simplecov gem.
+In order for SimpleCov+ Action to function properly, you first need the simplecov gem.
 See [Getting Started](https://github.com/simplecov-ruby/simplecov#getting-started).

 Assuming you've followed the guide above (you have the gem in your Gemfile and have properly setup test_helper.rb), then the only other step is to utilize the Github action within your workflow.